 Automation of routine IT tasks

-Several crucial but redundant IT tasks that take up all the IT time can be automated using MDM software, such as patch management, timely OS updates, etc, to protect data and apps, keeping security threats cornered.
+Several crucial but redundant IT tasks that take up all the IT time can be automated using MDM tools, such as patch management, timely OS updates, etc, to protect data and apps, keeping security threats cornered.

-You can reach out to your remote employees in no time and offer quick remote support to ensure quick issue resolution.
+You can reach out to your remote employees via an MDM agent in no time and offer quick remote support to ensure quick issue resolution.

-You can push apps on employees' devices silently, as well as configure apps, update apps and track app data usage You can remotely push files of diverse formats including documents, images, presentations and videos on a large number of devices.
+You can push apps and content on mobile devices silently, as well as configure apps, update apps and track app data usage You can manage mobile devices by remotely pushing files of diverse formats, including documents, images, presentations and videos, on a large number of devices.
 Content and application management for devices have become the need of the hour for IT teams and MDM supports this need.

 Enhanced monitoring & compliance checks